MACE-OFF: Transferable Short Range Machine Learning Force Fields for Organic Molecules: Results

 \subsection{Computational performance}

-To evaluate the computational performance of MACE-OFF23, we perform NVT molecular dynamics for water using the LAMMPS software, with simulation sizes ranging from $10^2$ to $10^5$ atoms.
-The results are summarized in Figure~\ref{fig:lammps}; all simulations were performed with the \texttt{MACE-OFF23(S)} model and utilized NVIDIA A100 GPUs.
-The LAMMPS evaluator relies on LibTorch (the C++ interface for PyTorch) and the Kokkos performance portability libraries.
+To evaluate the computational performance of the MACE-OFF models, we performed NVT molecular dynamics for water using both OpenMM and LAMMPS, with simulation boxes ranging from $10^2$ to $10^5$ atoms.
+The OpenMM results shown in Figure~\ref{fig:openmm-perf} were collected with a single NVIDIA A100 80GB GPU.
+The LAMMPS results shown in {\bf Section S9} highlight both CPU and GPU evaluation.

-The black curve in Figure~\ref{fig:lammps} shows the computational performance as a function of system size for single-GPU evaluation, where performance is measured in units of millions of timesteps per day (equivalent to ns/day if the timestep is 1 fs).
-The model achieved 6.5 ns/day peak performance for roughly 200 atoms and 2.5 ns/day for roughly 1000 atoms, which is competitive with other machine learning force fields such as ANI~\cite{devereux2020ani_2x} or AIMNet~\cite{anstine2023aimnet2}.